jparkerssf/jparkerssf.github.io/index.md

 ## Currently

 Enrolled in a 12 week long Web and Mobile Development Bootcamp that will conclude in September of 2016.
 The course focused on learning a complete technology stack and best practices regarding technology and corporate etiquette.
-This included learning how to succesfully work on a development team and collaborate code with a version control system.
+This included learning how to succesfully work on a development team using an agile project management tool(pivotal tracker) and collaborate using a version control system (Github).
 Additionally, the Ionic framework as well as the  MEAN stack(MongoDB, ExpressJS, AngularJS, NodeJS) were used to develop several mobile applications during the course that included a 6 week long real world project.